RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 All **data files** are in `.csv` format and located in the `data` directory.

-If ROSBase.jl is loaded, the files can be read in as a DataFrame using:
+If RegressionAndOtherStories.jl is loaded, the files can be read in as a DataFrame using:
 ```
 hibbs = CSV.read(ros_datadir("ElectionsEconomy", "hibbs.csv"), DataFrame)
 ```

 For that purpose `ros_datadir()` is exported.

 If needed, Stata files (`.dat`) have been converted to `.csv` files using the scripts in the `scripts` directory, e.g. see `scripts\hdi.jl`.
-To access the Stata files in the R package `ROS-Examples` ROSBase.jl expects the environment variable `JULIA_ROS_HOME` to be defined, e.g.:
+To access the Stata files in the R package `ROS-Examples` RegressionAndOtherStories.jl expects the environment variable `JULIA_ROS_HOME` to be defined, e.g.:
 ```
 ENV["JULIA_ROS_HOME"] = expanduser("~/Projects/R/ROS-Exampls")
 ```